selvarajsathish/Learning_Git/git_access_basiccommands.md

+#Initialize git repo in local:
+	mkdir learning_git
+	cd learning_git
+	git init
+	git status

+#Creat new file and add to staging:
+	vi hello.py
+		# hello.py
+		print('hello Git!')
+	git status

+	To move new to staging area.
+	git add hello.py
+	git status

+	Now Git knows about hello.py and lists it under changes to be committed.

+#Committing file:
+	for commit the changes we use git commit command with "-m" option for metion short info about that file changes. git commit -m "creating hello.py"
+	git status
+	it shows working directory clean.

+#.gitignore
+	We will see that there are a bunch of files that show up in the untracked section and that we want Git to just not see.
+Then we use .gitignore file for ignoring other than sourcecode file or unwanted file. vi .gitignore
+		# .gitignore
+		*__pycache__
+		*.pyc
+		*.txt

+#git log
+	Git log shows the history of the commits that we have made up to this point. git log

 #Branching Basics:
 	To create new branch, if below command executed from master or any other branch new branch will have all the commits of parent branch commit where HEAD pointing. git checkout -b my_new_feature